pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/README.md

       exceeds :
-                all 3 exceeds features completed and documented below by form section. the email input field gets conditional error messages. the name, email input field and activity fieldset get real-time error msgs
+                all 3 exceeds features completed and documented below by form section. the email input field gets conditional error messages. the email input field also gets real-time error msgs

       html:
                 An input element, id of 'other-title',
                     placeholder of 'Your Job Role' is added to the index.html.

       css:
                 I added styles for form validation error message elements

       javaScript:
                 the file, exp-signup.js, contains all my JavaScript for this project. using code comments I separated it into 3 sections:
                   // Constant variables, // Functions // Event Listeners

                 the code should be commented fairly well I'll go over the client-side signUpRegistration array and formValidation objects as well as meets and exceeds expectations requirements below

 # client-side form data and validation

     signUpRegistration array:

         As text is entered into input fields and selector choices are made, these are read as object/key values into the signUpRegistration array.

         The credit-card input fields and expiration date and year data are read into the signUpRegistration.paymentInfo array

     formValidation object and object methods: